-Prostate cancer is typically slow-growing, giving men time to make decisions regarding their management or treatment options.
+Prostate cancer is typically slow-growing, giving men time to make decisions about their management or treatment options.

 Sometimes it is difficult to decide on the type of management or treatment that is right for you.
 You may feel that everything is happening too fast.
-Take as much time as you need.
-Making sure you understand enough about your diagnosis, the treatment options and their side effects will help you make an informed decision in consultation with your GP and/or urologist.
+Check with your doctor how soon you need to make a decision and take as much time as you can.
+Understanding the disease, treatment options and possible side effects can help you make an informed decision that’s based on your personal values.